 - a.
-Completed VSCP application form with a signature from an official from the student's home institution; - An official transcript (in English translation) of all completed course work: - A letter of support from a professor from the student's home institution: - d.
-TOEFL score, if available - (3) Because the Visiting Student Certificate Program is designed to accommodate the participation of international students whose home university academic calendars are not synchronous with the U of A's Calendar, there are three possible start dates: May 1, July 1, and September 1.
+Completed VSCP application form with a signature from an official of the student's home institution: - An official transcript (in English translation) of all completed course work: - c.
+A letter of support from a professor at the student's home institution; - d.
+TOEFL score, if available - (3) The Visiting Student Certificate Program is designed to accommodate the participation of international students whose home university academic calendars are not synchronous with the University of Alberta's Calendar.
+There are three possible start dates: May 1, July 1, and September 1.